hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_status.rst

 .. meta::
    :description: Use hasura migrate status to display the current status of Hasura migrations on the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura migrate status
+   :keywords: hasura, docs, CLI, hasura migrate status

 .. _hasura_migrate_status: